galenhuntington/hpre/README.md

 after the module name, which somewhat obviates this.)

 Meanwhile, qualification seems an unnecessary feature.
-It is rare that one wants to use `as` _un_qualified.
-Most other languages, including those Haskell-inspired, do not have any analogous keyword.
+It is rare that one wants to use `as` _un_​qualified.
+No other language I know of, including those Haskell-inspired, has any such keyword.
 For instance, in PureScript `as` in an import always means qualified.

-Haskell is thus rather alone in optimizing the syntax for the rarest of cases.
+Haskell rather singularly optimizes its syntax for the rarest of cases.

-`hpre` alters and extends the import syntax with the following two rules:
+`hpre` extends and alters the import syntax with the following two rules:

 1. A module may be imported multiple times in one statement, by separating specifiers with commas.
-For instance `import Foo as A, as B` will import it into both namespaces.
+For instance `import Foo as A, as B` will import the module into both namespaces.

 2. Any import with an `as` is automatically qualified.